-1. These Guidelines apply to resolution authorities.
+1. These Guidelines apply to competent authorities as defined in EMIR and resolution authorities as defined in CCPRRR.

 What?

 2. These Guidelines apply in relation to Article 79 CCPRRR on the types and content of the provisions of Cooperation Arrangements